OmarKammounn/Customer-Churn-Prediction/README.md

 ## Dataset

 The dataset used for this project includes 4250 samples, each with 19 features and a binary target variable "churn" (indicating whether the customer churned or not).
 The features include customer demographics, call details, charges, and service usage.
-The target variable "churn" denotes whether the customer churned (1) or not (0).
+The target variable "churn" denotes whether the customer churned (yes) or not (no).

 ## Project Steps